nprapps/factlist/README.md

 What is this?
 -------------

-Quotable is an app that lets you make sharable images out of quotations.
+factlist is an app that lets you make sharable images out of quotations.

 !["I've made a huge mistake"](examples/quote-ive-made-a-huge-mistake.png)